-From 24 March supermarkets, veterinary clinics, pharmacies, optics salons, specialized shops selling orthopedic equipment and food markets shall be obliged to apply the following safety measures:
+The Government approved new rules related to shopping spaces, which shall apply starting from 24 March.
+Supermarkets, veterinary clinics, pharmacies, optics salons, specialized shops selling orthopedic equipment and food markets shall be obliged to apply the following safety measures:

-- 1. to limit the number of visitors; - to publish information at the entrance that draws attention to the personal hygiene of the visitors (hand hygiene, coughing, sneezing etiquette) and to enable the possibility of proper hand hygiene and / or disinfection; - 3. to ensure that shopping trolleys and baskets are cleaned and disinfected after each use; - 4. to ensure that visitors stay within a safe distance of at least 1 meter from queues to checkouts or self-checkout: - 5. to encourage visitors to pay not in cash; - 6. to ensure that only every second cashier is opened, if a distance of at least 2 m. between them cannot be maintained. - 7. to ensure that sale personnel are able to wash their hands thoroughly with warm running water and liquid soap or disinfect with special hand disinfectants at regular intervals (at least every 2 hours) and more frequently if necessary. - 8. to ensure adequate cleaning and disinfection of the point of sale in accordance with the established guidelines by the Ministry of Health.
+- 1. to limit the number of visitors; - 2. to publish information at the entrance that draws attention to the personal hygiene of the visitors (hand hygiene, coughing, sneezing etiquette) and to enable the possibility of proper hand hygiene and / or disinfection; - 3. to ensure that shopping trolleys and baskets are cleaned and disinfected after each use; - 4. to ensure that visitors stay within a safe distance of at least 1 meter from queues to checkouts or self-checkout; - 5. to encourage visitors to pay not in cash; - 6. to ensure that only every second cashier is opened, if a distance of at least 2 m. between them cannot be maintained. - 7. to ensure that sale personnel are able to wash their hands thoroughly with warm running water and liquid soap or disinfect with special hand disinfectants at regular intervals (at least every 2 hours) and more frequently if necessary. - 8. to ensure adequate cleaning and disinfection of the point of sale in accordance with the established guidelines by the Ministry of Health.